leanprover/lean4/doc/declarations.md

 end
 ```

-Another way to express mutual recursion using local function definitions in ``where`` or ``let rec`` clauses: these can be mutually recursive with each other and their containing function:
+Another way to express mutual recursion is using local function definitions in ``where`` or ``let rec`` clauses: these can be mutually recursive with each other and their containing function:

 ```
 theorem even_of_odd_succ : ∀ n, Odd (n + 1) → Even n